Mike Gravel: Political positions

 Alan Abramowitz and Jeffrey Allan Segal described Gravel as "a maverick, if not an eccentric, in the Senate."
 His Americans for Democratic Action "Liberal Quotient" scores ranged from 81 out of 100 (1971) to 39 out of 100 (1980), with an average of around 61.
 His American Conservative Union scores ranged from 0 out of 100 (several years, including 1971 and 1972) to 38 out of 100 (1979), with an average of 14.
 Abramowitz and Segal note that Gravel's lowest ADA ratings coincided with his two Senate re-election bids, and for the most part his highest ACU ratings followed the same pattern.

-In 1972, as a young senator, Gravel published Citizen Power: A People's Platform, a manifesto outlining what Kirkus Reviews termed a "populist reform [that] would provide 'balanced political power' between the people and government and business interests."
+In 1972, as a young senator, Gravel published Citizen Power, a manifesto outlining what Kirkus Reviews termed a "populist reform [that] would provide 'balanced political power' between the people and government and business interests."

 Civil rights issues

 On drug policy, Gravel said in 2007 that he favored decriminalization and treating addiction as a public health matter.
 During his 2008 presidential candidacy, he condemned the war on drugs as a failure, saying that it did "nothing but savage our inner cities and put our children at risk".
 Gravel called for abolition of capital punishment in his book Citizen Power, and adhered to this position during his 2008 run for president.
 He supported abortion rights.

-During the 2008 campaign, Gravel was a strong supporter of LGBT rights.
+During the 2008 campaign, Gravel was a strong supporter of LGBTQ rights.
 He supported same-sex marriage and opposed the Defense of Marriage Act and the U.S. military's "don't ask, don't tell" policy.
 He wrote in 2008 that "depriving gays and lesbians of equal rights is immoral".